Abul Hasnat (Magrahat Paschim politician)

 Abul Hasnat (c.
 1951 – 11 June 2019) was an Indian physician and politician.
-He was elected as MLA of Magrahat Paschim Vidhan Sabha Constituency in West Bengal Legislative Assembly in 2006.
+He was elected to the West Bengal Legislative Assembly in 2006 as MLA of Magrahat Paschim Vidhan Sabha constituency representing the CPI(M).
 He also contested from Diamond Harbour in 2014, but lost to Abhishek Banerjee of All India Trinamool Congress.

 Biography

-Hasnat received MBBS degree under University of Calcutta in 1976 and received MS degree from Patna University in 1981.
+Hasnat received an MBBS degree from University of Calcutta in 1976 and an MS degree from Patna University in 1981.
 He was elected as a member of the West Bengal Legislative Assembly from Magrahat Paschim in 2006.

 Hasnat died on 11 June 2019 at the age of 64.